 Select the generated shortcode and insert it inside any post or page, or search VenoMaps among Blocks

-Use the VenoMaps widget to select a map and insert it inside your sidebars
+Use the VenoMaps block to select a map and insert it inside your sidebars

 Optionally add new styles inside Settings > VenoMaps